vominhtri231/Notes/Dev-ops/Git/Config.md

 * --system: write to the system /etc/gitconfig

 ## Useful configs

-* core.autocrlf: should convert LF to CRLF when checking-out and vice versa
+1. `core.autocrlf`: should convert LF to CRLF when checking-out and vice versa:
     * true: do both
     * false: do none
     * input: only when commit